xa81/wisecp-dna/README-EN.md

 # README for Domainnameapi Module

 This module is an integration of 'domainnameapi.com' for WiseCP.
+(Last update 11 June 2024)

 ## Requirements